redis/redis-doc/commands/command-details.md

 ## doc-flags

-An @array-reply of flgas that are relevant for documentation purposes.
+An @array-reply of flags that are relevant for documentation purposes.
 Possible values:

  - deprecated: the command is deprecated
  - syscmd: a system command that isn't meant to be called by users